IntentArchitect/Docs/articles/getting-started/tutorials/hello-world/hello-world-tutorial.md

 ![Home Screen](images/create-application.png)

-On the first screen of the wizard you can select your desired application architecture, go with the `Clean Architecture .NET` option.
+On the first screen of the wizard, you can select your desired architecture.
+For this tutorial, go with the `Clean Architecture .NET` option.

 * Select the `Clean Architecture .NET` template.
 * Change the application name to `HelloWorldTutorial`.